-The different reports also emphasise the use of domestic or international tools such as the mutual agreement procedure to solve cross-border disputes, indicating how they usually interact.
-Some of the reports allude to the Multilateral Instrument (MLI), considering that it is already in force in several countries and provide an idea of the crucial matters (eg, the Netherlands).
-It is also interesting to observe that GAAR and SAAR (Specific Anti-Abuse Rule) application in a treaty context have already been challenged in several court cases, for instance, in New Zealand and Italy, and that several other reports observe that confidence in the compatibility that the tax authorities and states seem to stress (these days, along with the OECD Model Tax Convention commentaries) is not shared by many taxpayers and is still not applied worldwide.
-However, the MLI may change the course of things, in particular considering the "saving clause" (Article 11).
+The different chapters also emphasise the use of domestic or international tools, such as the mutual agreement procedure, to solve cross-border disputes, indicating how they usually interact.
+Some of the chapters allude to the MLI, considering that it is already in force in several countries, and provide an idea of the crucial matters (eg, the Netherlands Law & Practice chapter).

+It is also interesting to observe that GAAR and SAAR (specific anti-abuse rule) application in a treaty context have already been challenged in several court cases.
+However, the majority of chapters choose to stress the confidence in their compatibility that the tax authorities and states have repeatedly invoked (along with the OECD Model Tax Convention commentaries), suggesting that taxpayers should, if not must, adopt conservative approaches in exploiting DTT opportunities.
+The MLI also contributes to changing the situation, in particular considering the "saving clause" (Article 11).

-The fight for income from international taxation ignites intense discussion, with taxpayers but also among different tax authorities and states.
+The fight for income from international taxation ignites intense discussion, not only among taxpayers but also among different tax authorities and states.
 The appearance of so many new tools and weapons to combat tax avoidance allows us to predict that tax disputes will increase, unless a great investment is made in assisting taxpayers on a daily basis and in creating ADR mechanisms.
+Ironically, it seems that at the same time that an avalanche of new measures have been created to combat taxpayers' abuses (BEPS, DAC 6, etc), states have felt the need to create quick arbitration mechanisms to settle tax disputes between themselves (eg, the MLI and the EU Arbitration Directive).